KyeongsupChoi/BookReviewNotes/Programming/DeepLearningWithPython.md

 On the same principle, you can do element-wise multiplication, subtraction, and so on.

-In practice, when dealing with Numpy arrays, these operations are available as welloptimized built-in Numpy functions, which themselves delegate the heavy lifting to a
+In practice, when dealing with Numpy arrays, these operations are available as well-optimized built-in Numpy functions, which themselves delegate the heavy lifting to a
 Basic Linear Algebra Subprograms (BLAS) implementation if you have one installed (which you should).
 BLAS are low-level, highly parallel, efficient tensor-manipulation routines that are typically implemented in Fortran or C.